-If you click on the orbit diagrams below, you will be taken to an interactive orbit page, where you can see the current locations of each asteroid and the major planets.
+If you click on the “Orbit diagram” links below, you will be taken to an interactive orbit page, where you can see the current locations of each asteroid and the major planets.

-This main-belt object, discovered 1996 March 2 by the Near-Earth Asteroid Tracking team observing from Haleakala, is named for the American actor Bruce Willis (b.
+This main-belt object, discovered in 1996 by the Near-Earth Asteroid Tracking team observing from Haleakala, is named for the American actor Bruce Willis (b.
 1955), best known for his roles in the Die Hard franchise and the sci-fi movie Armageddon.

 (463368) Eurytus